assurity/cf-jmeter-buildpack/README.md

 # What does this buildpack do?

-Downloads the version of JMeter and Java specified in `parameters.sh`.
+Downloads the following.
+Details for these are in `parameters.sh`.

+- JMeter
+- Java
+- AWS CLI

+Files are then available under:

-All JMeter files are available under `/home/vcap/app/jmeter`.
+- All JMeter files are available under `/home/vcap/app/jmeter`.

-All Java files are available under `/home/vcap/app/java`.
+- All Java files are available under `/home/vcap/app/java`.
+- All AWS CLI files are available under `/home/vcap/app/aws-cli`.

 This buildpack is not a 'final' buildpack, and so it will not work by itself.
 It is recommended to use this with the binary_buildpack to deploy arbitrary containers (CF apps) with JMeter on them.
 For example, your manifest may look like this: